 Ritchie suggested this week that Lancaster had canvassed for the role.
 “Stuart believes this is absolutely the right way to go,” he said.
 “Elements of what we’re talking about, he is doing anyway.
 He is very comfortable.”

 Whether Ritchie should be comfortable with his own decision is another matter.
-It seems as if an epic one-off victory over has swayed Ritchie towards granting Lancaster total control of the England elite game, as opposed to making sure that there are men around him to challenge his perceptions, leading to the creative coaching mix that Woodward not only instigated, but thrived on.
+It seems as if an epic one-off victory over New Zealand has swayed Ritchie towards granting Lancaster total control of the England elite game, as opposed to making sure that there are men around him to challenge his perceptions, leading to the creative coaching mix that Woodward not only instigated, but thrived on.

 Perhaps there is a hidden agenda where Lancaster moves into the International Performance role and hands over the England head coach reins to Graham Rowntree or Andy Farrell.
 Whatever the plan, Ritchie has made a huge leap of faith.